Calm Paws

 Worries, be gone!
 Pet guardians, today, we’re giving you some fail-proof ways to keep your dog mentally stimulated and physically safe as their bodies recover.

 A new toy can become your best ally in helping to occupy your dog after surgery.
 Durable chew toys like elk antlers, buffalo horns, or marrow bones provide long-lasting entertainment.
-Chewing calms dogs and is a natural stress reliever, plus these items can’t bounce all over the floor.
+Chewing is a natural decompressor and stress reliever, plus these items can’t bounce all over the floor.

-Tip for success?
-Rotate your dog’s toys every day to keep their interest piqued.
-Like kids, dogs also get bored of the same routine items, and this smart strategy ensures every chew session feels like a brand-new adventure.
+Pro Tip: Rotate your dog’s toys every day to keep their interest piqued.
+Like kids, dogs get bored of the same routine items, and this smart strategy ensures every chew session feels like a brand-new adventure.

 • Food Puzzles: Give your dog an opportunity to work for their food.
 Not only will meal and snack times take longer, but your dog will feel even more satiated.